dqmrf/sfioc/README.md

 There are multiple syntaxes for this function, you can pick the one you like the most, or combine them.

-`register` method also accepts options for nested components and group as the last possible argument.
+The `register` method also accepts options for nested components and group as the last possible argument.

 ```js